 The pale ale is more or less responsible for inspiring the entire American craft beer movement.
 Originating with the English pale ale—which includes Boddingtons or Fuller's Chiswick Bitter—the American pale ale is less malty and more hop-forward than its British counterpart.
-American Pale ales such as the Sierra Nevada or Dale's Pale Ale from Oskar Blues are golden to deep amber in color, medium bodied, and generally have a moderate-to-high hop flavor which is often citrusy in nature.
+American Pale ales such as the Sierra Nevada or Dale's Pale Ale from Oskar Blues are golden to deep amber in color, medium-bodied, and generally, have a moderate-to-high hop flavor which is often citrusy in nature.
 If there were ever a style most representative of classic American craft beer—this would be it.
-There's some overlap here with American Amber Ales—such as New Belgium's Fat Tire—but pale ales tend to be cleaner, crisper, and more hop forward, while amber ales have a maltier, more caramel-forward profile.
+There's some overlap here with American Amber Ales—such as New Belgium's Fat Tire—but pale ales tend to be cleaner, crisper, and more hop-forward, while amber ales have a maltier, more caramel-forward profile.

 02 of 06

 IPAs are the youngest style of the bunch, but probably the most popular in the US today.
 India Pale Ales are of a color similar (or slightly darker) to that of pale ales, but they have much more elevated hop aroma and flavor.
 The style was originally created to survive transport from England to India (hence the name), when additional hops were introduced as a preservative—the oils help keep beer fresh for longer.
 But the secondary result of extra hops is that they generally make the beer more bitter and aromatic.
 In recent years, Imperial IPAs have come into fashion, which can have up to twice as much malt, hops, and alcohol as a regular IPA.
-These bad boys clock in at around 7 - 9% ABV, versus the typical 5 – 6%.
+These bad boys clock in at around 7 to 9% ABV, versus the typical 5 to 6%.

 03 of 06

 The darkest of beers are stouts, which came about in the early 18th century to describe strong (or "stout") porters.
 The line between stout and porter has since become incredibly blurred, and the terms are now basically interchangeable.
 Stout variations include dry stouts (such as Guinness), sweet or milk stouts (made with lactose), oatmeal stouts (made with oatmeal), or American stouts (which, like all American versions of beer, are hoppier).
 What unites them all is that they are made with deeply roasted malt, resulting in a dark brown to jet black color, with espresso, unsweetened chocolate, or burnt bread flavors.
-Even more intense are Russian imperial stouts, which range from 8-12% ABV, and are especially rich and full-bodied.
+Even more intense are Russian imperial stouts, which range from 8 to 12% ABV, and are especially rich and full-bodied.

 04 of 06